crashoverride777/swifty-receipt-validator/README.md

 ```
 ## StoreKit Alert Controllers

 When you get to the purchase code and to the `.purchased` switch statement, StoreKit automatically shows an AlertController ("Thank you, purchase was succesfull").
 This is the point receipt validation starts and you might want to display a custom loading/validation alert.
-I dont think you can disable showing the default alert.
+I dont think you can disable showing this default alert.

 ## Final Note

-As per Apples guidlines you should always first connect to apples production servers and than fall back on apples sandbox servers if needed.
+As per Apples guidlines you should always first connect to apples production servers and than fall back on Apples sandbox servers
-So keep this in mind when testing in sandbox mode, validation may take a bit longer due to this.
+if needed.
+So keep this in mind when testing in sandbox mode, validation may take a bit longer.

 ## License